Steppschuh/PlaceTracking/README.md

 You can use the collected data to check who's currently at the office or when you've been at the gym recently.

 ### IFTTT Automatization
 Of course you don't want to manually call this API every time.
 You can automatically trigger actions using [IFTTT](https://ifttt.com/).
-I'd suggest using the [Maker channel](https://ifttt.com/maker), it allows you to fire web requests to this API.
-You could use the [Location channel](https://ifttt.com/android_location) as a trigger when you arrive at or leave a location.
-Here are two pre-configured recipes based on your WiFi network: [start tracking](https://ifttt.com/recipes/399028-start-time-tracking-when-you-connect-with-the-office-wifi) and [stop tracking](https://ifttt.com/recipes/399029-stop-time-tracking-when-you-disconnect-from-the-office-wifi).
+I'd suggest using the [Maker Webhooks](https://ifttt.com/maker_webhooks), it allows you to fire web requests to this API.
+You could use the [location](https://ifttt.com/location) as a trigger when you arrive at or leave the office.

 ## Available API endpoints
 All the [API endpoints](https://github.com/Steppschuh/PlaceTracking/tree/dev/App%20Engine/backend/src/main/java/placetracking/api/endpoint) listed below are reachable at: